EPIC-guide/epic-guide.github.io/_life/money-americans.md

 ### US taxes for nonresident aliens

+This section will likely apply to you if you worked temporarily in the US.
 If you are not a US citizen ("alien") and not a US tax resident ("nonresident", which does not mean the same thing as in plain English), the following is true: